- A species of flounder, with a flat, oval body and eyes on one side of its head

 - From Prince William Sound, Gulf of Alaska to Baja California, Mexico

 - Live on the ocean floor on sandy or muddy bottoms

 - Generally in shallow waters, can be in depths of up to 1200 feet

 - Females lay eggs three times a year

 - Each time, a female lays between 4,100 and 30,800 eggs

 - Wide variety of crustaceans and small fish

-- Larger fish, birds and marine mammals
+- Larger fish, birds, like cormorants, gulls, and herons, and marine mammals

 - People eat them, but it is of little commercial importance due to its diminutive size